benbjohnson/litestream.io/content/getting-started/_index.md

 Once you have an account, you'll need to create an AWS IAM user with _programmatic access_ and with `AmazonS3FullAccess` permissions.
 After creating the user, you should have an **access key id** and a **secret access key**.
-We will use those in one of the steps below.
+We will use those in one of the steps below. <a href='/videos/iam.mp4'>Click here to watch a short video on creating an AWS IAM user.</a>

-You'll also need to create a bucket in AWS S3.
-You'll need to create a unique name for your bucket.
-In this tutorial, we'll name our bucket `"mybkt.litestream.io"` but replace that with your bucket name in the examples below.
+You’ll also need to create a bucket in AWS S3.
+You’ll need to create a unique name for your bucket.

+{{< alert icon="❗️" text="In this tutorial, we’ll name our bucket 'mybkt.litestream.io' but replace that with your bucket name, like 'mybkt.yourdomain.com'." >}}

 ## Setting up your database